Black Sabbath: 2025: Final reunion and death of Osbourne

 On 5 February 2025, Osbourne announced that the original line-up of Black Sabbath would reform for one final charity show at Villa Park, Birmingham on 5 July.
 Titled Back to the Beginning, it was the final gig for both Osbourne and the group.
 It was Black Sabbath's first concert in eight years and also marked the first time in twenty years that the original line-up of the band had performed together.
 Proceeds from the show went to support Cure Parkinsons, Birmingham Children's Hospital and Acorns Children's Hospice.
 Tom Morello was the show's musical director.
 Osbourne said, "I'm not going to get up there and do a half-hearted Ozzy looking for sympathy.
 What's the fucking point in that?
 I'm not going up there in a fucking wheelchair."
 In addition to a solo performance by Osbourne, the supporting acts for the show included Metallica, Guns N' Roses, Tool, Slayer, Pantera, Gojira, Alice in Chains, Halestorm, Lamb of God, Anthrax, Mastodon and Rival Sons, and included "additional performances from" Morello, Steven Tyler, Billy Corgan, Slash, David Draiman, Sammy Hagar, Fred Durst, former Judas Priest guitarist K. K. Downing, former Megadeth bassist David Ellefson, and three former members of Osbourne's solo band (Rudy Sarzo, Jake E. Lee and Mike Bordin).
 Despite being billed as a final concert, Iommi, Butler and Ward did not rule out recording new music as Black Sabbath.
-A 100-minute concert film of the show, titled Back to the Beginning: Ozzy's Final Bow, will receive a theatrical release in early 2026, and will be released to DVD and Blu-ray later that same year.
+A 100-minute concert film of the show, titled Back to the Beginning: Ozzy's Final Bow, was scheduled for a theatrical release in early 2026, with plans to release it on DVD and Blu-ray later on.
+After some delays, the film is set to be released on 28 October 2026.

 One week before the concert, the four original band members were made Freemen of the City of Birmingham.
 Run by Central BID, the event was supported by two exhibitions.
 One was in Victoria Square, in place from 25 June to 28 September, featuring boards showcasing the band's origins, history, success, as well as album covers and unseen photos of the group.
 The other was a painted mural on the wall on Navigation Street, on the bridge over the track entering Birmingham New Street station.

 Osbourne died of a heart attack on 22 July 2025, seventeen days after his final performance.
 Eight days later, on 30 July, his funeral procession passed through Broad Street, stopping at Black Sabbath Bridge, for Sharon Osbourne and family to mourn and read messages left by supporters.
 A documentary, Ozzy Osbourne: No Escape from Now, was streamed on Paramount+ on 7 October 2025, covering the final six years of Osbourne's life including his final performance with Black Sabbath.
 The documentary was in the works prior to Osbourne's death.